-The nursery teacher and teaching assistant visit all children in their home before they start nursery, if this has not already happened as the child started 2YO provision.
+The staff visit all children in their home before they start nursery, if this has not already happened as the child started 2YO provision.
 They take with them a copy of a book for children to keep and suggest activities parents can do with their child.
 This is an opportunity for staff to see children and play with them in their home setting and for parents to share with staff any information or concerns they may have.